swimlane/ng1-ng4-webpack-lazy-uirouter/README.md

 we do not do that.

 Looking at `./app/app.state.js` we see I have some `System.import`s wrapped in 2 different functions.
-The first function (`loadNg1Module`) is a Angular1 helper that calls `./utils/loadNg1Module.js` function that when invoked will pass the resolve promise from the import to ocLazyLoad to recursively resolve and register all our ng1 modules.
-Next there is a function called `loadNg2Default` which is really just a wrapper around `loadNgModule` in `./utils/loadNg2Module.js`.
-This wrapper just resolves the default module from the import and passes it to `loadNgModule` which is internal code to ui-router to do ng2 lazy-loading.
+The first function (`loadNg1Module`) is a Angular1 helper that calls `./utils/load-ng1-module.js` function that when invoked will pass the resolve promise from the import to ocLazyLoad to recursively resolve and register all our ng1 modules. `loadChildren` in will lazy-load the Angular modules for us.